pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 Each x.y release will also have a branch for testing builds named "x.y-testing".
 For example, the 2.4 stream has a "2.4-testing" branch.
-This branch is made when we are ready to begin regression testing 2.4.1 after 2.4.0 has been released, the 2.4-dev branch will be merged into 2.4-testing, and this branch will be used to make beta builds.
+This branch is made when we are ready to begin regression testing 2.4.1.
+After 2.4.0 has been released, the 2.4-dev branch will be merged into 2.4-testing, and this branch will be used to make beta builds.
 Release candidates will also be built out of this branch.
 Once we believe the 2.4-testing branch has code that is ready to be release, it will be merged into 2.4-release.